Castlefield: Canals

 In 1802 the Rochdale Canal joined here at Duke's Lock, lock 92; this was the first canal to cross the Pennines; it brought with it clean water from its feeder reservoir at Hollingworth Lake.
 It connected with the Ashton Canal and the Peak Forest Canal bringing building limestone from Bugsworth in Derbyshire.
-At that time, major warehouses and mills would cut private canal arms to their buildings, the Rochdale had many.
+At that time, major warehouses and mills would cut private canal arms to their buildings, the Rochdale had a number of them.

 In 1837, the Manchester Bolton & Bury Canal was connected to the Irwell, and there was commercial pressure to connect the Bridgewater/Rochdale to them.
 The Manchester and Salford Junction Canal, 1837, was cut from the Rochdale under the city to provide the link with the Irwell at Quay street.
 To preempt this, the Bridgewater Canal Company built the Hulme Locks Branch Canal, completing it in 1831.
 This canal remained open until 1991, when it was replaced by a lock at Pomona No. 3 basin.

 These canals did not have the capacity to take boats larger than 1.4 m wide, so trans-shipment to oceangoing vessels was needed at a point outside the city.
 The Manchester Ship Canal, the 36 mi long river navigation was designed to give the city of Manchester direct access to the sea, and was built between 1887 and 1894 at a cost of about £15 million (£1.27 billion as of 2010), and in its day was the largest navigation canal in the world.
 Though the main docks were at Salford Quays and Pomona Docks the ship canal started at the Woden Street footbridge at Hulme Locks.